playcanvas/editor-api/docs/classes/Asset.md

 ▸ **insert**(`path`, `value`, `index`): `boolean`

-Inserts value in array at path, at specified index
+Inserts value in array at path, at specified index.
+For a list of Asset properties see [here](AssetProperties.md).

 #### Parameters